joergboe/testframework/doc/manpage.md

 The test frame environment atempts to execute the test finalization functions in case of error and in case of failure.

 ## Skip Test Cases - Category Control
-A test case or a test suite is skipped if the function skip is called during initialization phase of the artifact.
+A test case or a test suite is skipped if the function setSkip is called during initialization phase of the artifact.
-This function sets the property TTPRN_skip to true.
+This function sets the property TTPRN_skip with the supplied non-empty reason string.

-A test case is skipped if the property TTPRN_skip is defined ant true.
+A test case is skipped if the property TTPRN_skip is defined and not empty.
 This property may be set :
 - In the initialization or preparation phase of an test suite variant - this disables all cases of this suite variant
 - In the initialization phase of an test case (variant) - this disables only one case variant